0xdea/weggli-patterns/README.md

 weggli '_ $func(long $large) {int $narrow; $narrow = $large; }' .
 weggli '_ $func(long $large) {int $narrow = $large; }' .

-# there are many possible variants...
+# there are many possible variants of these patterns...
 ```

 ### use of signed or short sizes, lengths, offsets, counts (CWE-190, CWE-680)